Travelling with Dogs: The Full Checklist

 Travelling with dogs is easiest if you prepare everything well in advance – accommodation, travel arrangements, and paperwork can all be organised months before you go, which means less stress and more fun for both of you.

-Just keeping a few simple things in mind will really increase the ease of taking your dog on holiday.
+Of course, you might not be planning on travelling abroad with your dog, but staying somewhere close to home, in which case things are even easier.
+Just keeping a few simple things in mind will really increase the ease of taking dogs on holiday.
 Get your pen ready and make sure you’ve thought about everything in the list below – and when you’ve done all that, the only thing left is to get excited about your trip.

-- 2 Your dog can lose a considerable amount of body water through panting, so take a bowl and lots of bottles of water with you to help them stay completely hydrated.
+No matter how you choose to travel, there are a few essential things to keep in mind.
+Your dog can lose a considerable amount of body water through panting, so take a bowl and lots of bottles of water with you to help them stay completely hydrated.

 Microchipping your dog is important – many pets go on an unexpected adventure every now and then, and if your dog were to get lost whilst on holiday you’d want the best chance of seeing them returned.
-This is even more important if you’re travelling with your dog, as unfamiliar sights and sounds might prompt more excitable pets to get distracted and dash for something!
+This is even more important if you’re going abroad with your dog, as unfamiliar sights and sounds might prompt more excitable pets to get distracted and dash for something!

 In fact, if you're going overseas under the Pet Travel Scheme (PETS), it's compulsory that your dog is microchipped.
 Ask your vet for more details, or read about microchipping your dog in our handy article.

 Think of the current life stage and health condition of your dog